Teriyaki Bacon Wrapped Pineapple Chicken Thighs are sweet and savory with a hint of smoke. You'll be hooked after your very first bite!

 Not only did marinating the bacon in the teriyaki sauce give it a sweet Asian flavor, but it also gave the bacon a beautiful deep mahogany color as it cooked, making it a feast for the eyes as well as the taste buds!

 Even though I used bone-in and skinless chicken thighs (I removed the skin myself before cooking), feel free to substitute boneless skinless chicken thighs for this recipe.
 By doing that you can easily turn these into Teriyaki Bacon Wrapped Pineapple Chicken Thigh sandwiches by placing them on buns with maybe a light touch of mayonnaise.
 YUM!!!

-bacon (LOL!
+Lay sliced bacon on a bacon sheet (LOL!
 Make that baking) sheet and pour approximately ½ cup of store-bought teriyaki sauce over the slices.
 Use a pastry brush to evenly brush the sauce over both sides of the bacon.
-Add pineapple rings on top of the bacon and brush with some of the teriyaki sauce that is left in the baking sheet.
+Add pineapple rings on top of the bacon and brush with some of the teriyaki sauce that is left on the baking sheet.
 Allow the bacon a marinate for 15 minutes.